apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/outputstream.md

 HDFS's `FileSystem` implementation, `DistributedFileSystem`, returns an instance of `HdfsDataOutputStream`.
-This implementation has at least two behaviors which are not explicitly declared by the base Java implmentation
+This implementation has at least two behaviors which are not explicitly declared by the base Java implementation

 1. Writes are synchronized: more than one thread can write to the same output stream.
 This is a use pattern which HBase relies on.